pomodocs/commonmark-template-renderer/CONTRIBUTING.md

 ## Code Coverage

-We provide two commands to generate the code coverage report in _html_ or _xml_ format:
+We provide two commands to generate the code coverage report in _html_ or _xml_ format or ptint it to the console:

+-  `composer coverage` command prints a simple code coverage report to the console.

 -  `composer coverage:html` command generates a code coverage report in _html_ format, into the directory `coverage/`
 -  `composer coverage:clover` generates the report in _xml_ format, into `clover.xml` file.